FabienCoutant/SparkUp/README.md

 below:
 _This configuration allow fetch data like the campaign list even if the user isn't connected_

+**In case you want to deploy this DApp on external provider you should use the config var of it instead of the .env file**
 ```
 REACT_APP_INFURA_KEY = "YOUR_INFURA_ID"
 REACT_APP_DEFAULT_NETWORK_CHAINID= "DEPLOYED_NETWORK_ID"